-While relatives and friends were important sources of support for single- and dual-parent families in this study, the relationships of those who had been in foster care (FCF) and those who had not (NFCF) to these support networks varied.
+While relatives and friends were important sources of support for single- and dual-parent families in this study, the relationships to these support networks varied among those who had been in foster care (FCF) and those who had not (NFCF).
 Parents who had been involved in foster care displayed more complexity in the relationships that existed with members of their network.
 In addition, their network was smaller in size, especially their friendship network.
 While these parents and guardians could list an extensive number of relatives, when it came to whom they relied on for assistance or interacted with – that is, their social network – this number severely dwindled or was nonexistent.
 Those involved in the foster care system or assisting families at risk of involvement in the social services system should pay attention to this issue.

-In addition, although family and friends were very important to both groups because of dysfunctional relationships, many of those involved in foster care were unable to rely on these resources.
-While some respondents in FCF may have had certain types of social support from family and/or friends, the necessary support to reduce or impede the placement of their children into the foster care system often was not available and thus placement into foster care was the result.
-As Stack (1974) indicates because of different kinds of social support, and how they operate, many impoverished families are able to negotiate the challenges faced and survive.
-However, some families in similar conditions are not able to mitigate these challenges in their lives and subsequently come to the attention of the child welfare system (Bishop and Leadbeater 1999, Martin, Gardner and Brooks-Gunn 2012, Martinez and Lau 2011).
-If one is totally or even somewhat isolated from their networks then when assistance is needed, an individual may find it more difficult to get the necessary assistance.
+In addition, although family and friends were very important to both groups, many of those involved in foster care were unable to rely on such relationships because of their dysfunctional nature.
+While some respondents in FCF may have had certain types of social support from family and/or friends, the necessary support to reduce or impede the placement of their children into the foster care system often was unavailable and thus placement into foster care was the result.
+As Stack (1974) indicates, many impoverished families are able to better face life’s challenges in part due to the different kinds of social support they receive.
+However, some families in similar conditions are unable to mitigate these challenges and subsequently engage with the child welfare system (Bishop & Leadbeater 1999, Martin, Gardner & Brooks-Gunn 2012, Martinez & Lau 2011).
+When one is totally or even somewhat isolated from their networks when they need assistance, an individual may find it more difficult to get the necessary assistance.
 This is a trend observed in the FCF in this study.

-Also in this study, the parents/guardians who had not been involved in foster care were more likely to indicate and discuss their reliance on the members of their social network.
+Also in this study, the parents/guardians who had not been involved in foster care were more likely to indicate and discuss their reliance on members of their social network.
 In poor families, reliance and the expectation of reciprocity was a given especially if this support could not be found within the marketplace (Dominguez and Watkins 2003).
-The respondents who had not been involved in foster care tended to have the necessary support for example, practical and emotional when it counted the most.
-This may be a contributor to the differences in outcomes – foster care versus non-foster care placements.
+The respondents who had not been involved in foster care tended to have the necessary support specifically, practical and emotional, when it counted the most.
+This may contribute to the differences in outcomes – foster care versus non-foster care placements.
 These individuals were more likely to rely on the individuals in their network, and some knew where and how to find the necessary capital outside of this network.
 They were also able to provide various examples of how types of social support proved beneficial in assisting them in taking care of their children.

 As with all studies, this study has its limitations.
 First, because of the difficulty of finding high risk respondents (those who had been involved in the foster care system), the study relied on a convenient sample.
 However, it is precisely these poor families that give insight to differences in outcomes among the poor.
 This indicates that there is a possibility of selection bias meaning that it was only the parents who saw the advertisements that were selected for the study.